nais/demo/README.md

         kubectl get pod

     You should see your pods but they are not in a Running state.
 Thats bad.
-    You cab get list of events for your pod.
+    You can get list of events for your pod.
 And an indication of why the pod is failing:

         kubectl describe pod "your-pod-name"

     Note that kubernetes is killing your pod because the endpoint /isAlive is responding with 404.

-    At this point I should probably say something about liveness, readyness and nais.yaml. tldr; You application needs to respond with 200 at the default endpoints /isalive and /isready.
+    At this point I should probably say something about liveness, readyness and nais.yaml.

+    tldr; You application needs to respond with 200 at the default endpoints /isalive and /isready.

   - Open your favorite editor and implment a /isAlive and /isREeady which responds with a 200 OK.